-Can I use unspent direct payment allocation (sometimes known as contingency funds) or access emergency funding from the council?
+Can I use unspent direct payment allocation (sometimes known as contingency funds) or access emergency funding from you?

 Yes.
 In exceptional circumstances, unspent allocation can be used to ensure that the appropriate care and support is provided.
 Use of this funding should be recorded within a log, with the relevant receipts or evidence also kept in order to justify the spend once the pandemic is over.
-You should always obtain authorisation from your Social Care Practitioner.
+You should always get authorisation from your social care practitioner.

 Given the pandemic, will my direct payment be stopped?